tatuylonen/wiktextract/docs/new_extractor_guide.md

 ## Read Wiktionary entry layout document

 Every Wiktionary has their unique page layout, they usually have a document page of the layout and other rules.
 For example, here is English Wiktionary's document: [Wiktionary:Entry layout](https://en.wiktionary.org/wiki/Wiktionary:Entry_layout).
-After reading the layout document, try edit some pages.
+After reading the layout document, try edit some pages or create a new page to test whether you have grasped Wiktionary editing.
+Writing Wiktionary extractor is like a reversed editing process.

 ## Choose which namespaces to use from dump file